rilldata/rill/docs/docs/manage/user-management.md

 ![img](/img/manage/user-management/email-invite.png)

-**2. User requests access**
+#### Step 2 - User requests access

-Alternatively, if you provide the project URL to your users, they can request access to the admin of the group.
-Your user would request access via the page below:
+Alternatively, if you provide the project URL to your users, they can request access to the group admin.
+Users can request access via the page below:

 ![img](/img/manage/user-management/request-access.png)